-The Year 9 Curriculum is designed to provide students with a comprehensive range of subjects based on the new Victorian Curriculum.
-All Year 9 students undertake a common core set of subjects, with an extensive electives program that offers students an opportunity to explore a range of subjects up to the equivalent of 30 Units.

-As Year 9 students are beginning to explore and make decisions regarding future pathways, students are offered a choice of electives within: Arts, English, Humanities, Food, Physical Education and STEM (Science, Technology, Engineering and Maths).
+The Year 9 Curriculum is designed to provide students with a comprehensive range of subjects based on the Victorian Curriculum.
+All Year 9 students undertake a common core set of subjects, with the addition of elective subjects.
+As Year 9 students are encouraged to begin to explore and make decisions about future pathways, they are offered a choice of electives within: the Arts, English, Maths, Humanities, Health and Physical Education, Food, STEM, Science and Sports Science.
+Each elective subject runs for 1 semester.